datastax/dsbulk/manual/README.md

 your distribution.
 The help text of the tool provides summaries of all supported settings.

-In addition, comprehensive web-based documentation is located in the [webDocs directory](webDocs) of this installation.
-The most up-to-date documentation is available [here][onlineDocs].
+The most up-to-date documentation is available [online][onlineDocs].

 ## Basic Usage
 The `dsbulk` command takes a subcommand argument followed by options: